mirsaeedi/design-interview/README.md

    * Do we need to implement replication?
    * Do we need to think about storage cost and retention?
    * Do we need to distribute data geographically?
-   * What types of data store we need to use?
+   * What types of data stores we need to use?
 Do we need to use different data stores for different use cases?
    * Can business tolerate eventual consistency?
    * Should we implement distributed transactions?
    * Is data structured or unstructured?